If you use the Mail app frequently to check your emails and get work done, it can be frustrating when it suddenly won’t open.

 Lastly, if all else fails, booting your computer in safe mode and attempting to use the Mail app will let us know if there is a more concerning reason why your Mail app is not working, such as potential corruption or malware.

-If you are able to reach your Mail app in Safe Mode, this means you may need to reinstall macOS to remedy the problem.
+If you can reach your Mail app in Safe Mode, this means you may need to reinstall macOS to remedy the problem.

 For Apple Silicon Macs: